kartik23-2/ML-algos/Support vector machine/readme.md

 Common Kernels to Know:
 1. 'linear': For data that is already linearly separable.
 This is the simple case we started with.
 2. 'poly': The polynomial kernel.
 This is exactly like the PolynomialFeatures we used before.
 It creates features like X^2, X^3, etc., allowing it to find curved boundaries.
 3. 'rbf' (Radial Basis Function): This is the default and most powerful kernel.
 It's a "Gaussian" kernel that can handle even very complex, "blob-like" shapes.
-It projects the data into an infinite-dimensional space, but it's very fast and efficient. ##Hyperparameter Tuning: Controlling Your SVM
+It projects the data into an infinite-dimensional space, but it's very fast and efficient.
-When you use an rbf kernel, your goal is to find the best-fit boundary that isn't overfitting or underfitting.
-You control this using two main "knobs" (hyperparameters).